Jakub-Izbicki/innovationDbApiRemote/README.md

 # innovationDbApiRemote
-a simple restful api using python + flask, made on the occasion of Ultra Innovation Hackathon 2016
+a simple restful api for a database using python + flask, made on the occasion of Ultra Innovation Hackathon 2016